DiegoRivasDev/DiegoRivasDev/README.md

 </p>
-<p>4 Years of preparation for the solution to your needs.
-In the service of innovation. <strong>Diego Rivas Full Stack developer </strong> copyright © 2023 Diego Rivas | all right reserved.</p>
+<p><strong>Diego Rivas Full Stack developer </strong> 4 Years of preparation for the solution to your needs.
+In the service of innovation.  copyright © 2023 Diego Rivas | all right reserved.</p>
 </div>

 </td>